Air Transport Management

 This course is compatible with The MoD's Enhanced Learning Credits Administration Service (ELCAS) - an initiative to promote lifelong learning amongst members of the UK Armed Forces.
 If you are/have been a member of the UK Armed Forces, you could be entitled to financial support to take this course.

-The mandatory Induction Workshop to our MSc programmes must be passed and will assess the English capability and writing skills required for the MSc programme.
-Students must successfully pass the Induction Workshop before commencing with the MSc programme.
+Successful completion of the Induction Workshop (IW).
+The mandatory IW to our MSc programmes must be passed and will assess the English capability and writing skills required for the MSc programme.

 Core modules: Airline Operations (EPM825): the basic module for air transport, introducing all the requirements for running a successful airline